-The mission of the Asia-Pacific Center for Security Studies (APCSS) is to foster and advance Asia-Pacific security cooperation and partnership capacity via focused executive and leader development, regional outreach, professional exchanges at conferences, and policy-relevant research.
-The APCSS addresses regional and global security issues, inviting military and interagency civilian representatives of the United States and Asia-Pacific nations to its comprehensive program of executive workshops, both in Hawaii and throughout the Asia-Pacific region to identify "whole-of-government" solutions to pressing security challenges.
+The mission of the Asia-Pacific Center for Security Studies (APCSS) is to connect and empower security practitioners to advance Asia-Pacific security cooperation and build partnership capacity via focused executive and leader development, regional outreach, professional exchanges at conferences, and policy-relevant research.
+APCSS addresses regional and global security issues, bringing together military and government civilians from the United States and Asia-Pacific nations to its executive workshops in Hawaii and throughout the Asia-Pacific region, to identify whole-of-government solutions to pressing security challenges.